Skip to Content

 MHDO is responsible for identifying specific drug products of interest and notifying reporting entities that they must report pricing component data to MHDO as defined in 90-590 CMR Chapter 570, Uniform Reporting System for Prescription Drug Price Data Sets, for those drug products.
 Each drug product is identified by its NDC.
 Throughout the report, NDC is used to describe a manufacturer specific drug product.

-Pricing component data files for CY 2022 were submitted by reporting entities to the MHDO Prescription Drug Price Data Portal in the summer of 2023.
+Pricing component data files for CY 2023 were submitted by reporting entities to the MHDO Prescription Drug Price Data Portal in the summer of 2024.
 The subset of NDCs for which MHDO received pricing component data is used to highlight pricing, rebate, and brand to generic drug utilization statistics for drugs identified as having high impact to prescription drug costs in Maine.
+Pricing component data files are validated for completeness and accuracy.
+Where values fall outside of expected parameters, reporting entities are required to correct and resubmit reported data or provide explanations.

 Footnotes: